Sally McConnell-Ginet

-Sally McConnell-Ginet (born 1938) is Professor Emerita of Linguistics at Cornell University.
+Sally McConnell-Ginet (born 1938) is an American linguist and Professor Emerita of Linguistics at Cornell University.
 She is known for her work on the language of gender and sexuality.

 Education and career

 McConnell-Ginet earned degrees in philosophy and mathematics before turning to linguistics, receiving a PhD from the University of Rochester in 1973.
 She joined the faculty of Cornell University in 1973, with a dual appointment in women's studies and philosophy.
 She went on to serve as director of Women's Studies and founding co-director of Cognitive Studies, and chair of Modern Languages and Linguistics, as well as the later Department of Linguistics.

+Honors

 McConnell-Ginet has served as president of the International Gender and Language Association and of the Linguistic Society of America (LSA).
 In 2008, she was elected a fellow of the LSA and of the American Association for the Advancement of Science.

 Personal life

 McConnell-Ginet is an avid swimmer.
 She swam across Lake Cayuga for a charity event the day before her 75th birthday in 2013.
 She is also involved in local theatre, and teaches math at a maximum security prison as part of the Cornell Prison Education Program.
 McConnell-Ginet is married to Cornell University Professor Emeritus Carl Ginet.